antonmi/ALF/README.md

 ```

 ### `plug_with` macro
-Use the macro if you include other components that expect different type/format/structure of input data.
+Use the macro if you include other components that expect different type/format/structure of input events.
 ```elixir
 defmodule ThePipeline do
   use ALF.DSL